Kings Dominion: International Street

+International Street is the park's main entry area, featuring a 320 ft rectangular fountain pool in the center of the walkway, which leads up to a 1/3 scale replica of the Eiffel Tower.
+Guests can ascend the tower by elevator up to the 315 ft observation deck.
+International Street is designed to showcase a variety of European architecture, with buildings representing France, Germany, Switzerland, Spain, and Italy.
+The buildings contain an assortment of gift shops, specialty shops, cafés and eateries.
+The International Street section of the park, which originally included the walkway, buildings, and Eiffel Tower, was expanded under Paramount ownership to include the former Action Theater.

 Jungle X-Pedition

 Jungle X-Pedition is themed to an archeological base camp in a mysterious jungle.
 The area's fictional backstory centers around an explorer who discovered the uncharted land in 1935, naming the location "Site X." Initially, the area was part of one of the park's original attractions, Lion Country Safari, which contained a monorail train through a nature preserve until its closure in the 1990s.
 The area's name changed from Lion Country Safari to Safari Village in the mid-1980s and was changed again by Paramount to Congo in the 1990s.
 In 2014, the area's name reverted to Safari Village to commemorate the park's 40th anniversary.
 For the 2022 season, the area was rethemed to Jungle X-Pedition, which includes new immersive theming elements, dining, shopping, and a new roller coaster, Tumbili.

 The area is home to many of the park's thrill rides and roller coasters.
 From 1979 until 2019, the area was anchored by a large artificial mountain, originally home to the Lost World ride complex and later to Volcano: The Blast Coaster; the structure was demolished with the coaster in spring 2019.